English Language Learning FAQs

 I am interested in volunteering at my child’s school or different organizations in the community.
 What should I do?

 You may contact your child’s classroom teacher, ENL teacher, or school office.
 All MCCSC schools require a background check.
 The school office will assist you with how and what forms you need to fill out.

 How can I obtain an apostille for my child’s transcript?

-An apostille is an internationally recognized official seal which is issued by a state government.
-An apostille can be issued for documents which have been signed by a government official (or a Notary Public) of that same state.
+An apostille is an internationally recognized official seal that is issued by a state government.
+An apostille can be issued for documents that have been signed by a government official (or a Notary Public) of that same state.
 Some countries require transcripts to have the state seal (apostille).
 If your family is leaving the U.S. and needs to have the state seal added to your child’s school record, please refer to the following information.

 To receive the state seal, you will need to have your child’s school transcripts notarized by your school’s notary.
 Then you may submit your documents that need an apostille to the Indiana Secretary of State‘s office to request for the state seal.
 The contact information for the authentication office is as follows.

 Office Location: Indiana Government Center, South, 302 West Washington Street, Room E018

 Mailing Address: Room 201, Statehouse, Indianapolis, IN 46204

 Our family is going to move back to our home country.
 What do I need to do with my child’s school?